-Mr. Speaker, during that session a motion was made to rescind that funding under the capital budget and without the support the allegations were already flying, and I want to quote from the Blues, as the government opposed this change proposed by regular members, and that we don't support elders.
-To quote the minister, "I did not want to rise.
-However, due to the motion, I now have some words to deliver."
+Mr. Speaker, during that session a motion was made to rescind that funding under the capital budget and without the support, the allegations were already flying.
+I want to quote from the Blues, as the government opposed this change proposed by regular members and that we don't support elders.
+To quote the minister, "I was tempted to not even speak to this motion," but due to the motion, he now had some words to deliver.

-Mr. Speaker, ever since I was elected to this position, my first statement revolved around our elders, and that I would advocate for their benefits unerringly, even when I see unwelcoming expressions across the floor, even when I sweat nonstop, I will continue to advocate passionately for them.
+Mr. Speaker, ever since I was elected to this position, my first statement revolved around our elders, and that I would advocate for their benefits unerringly.
+Even when I see unwelcoming expressions across the floor and even when I sweat nonstop, I will continue to advocate passionately for them.
 I will keep doing so for the following reasons: their lives were full of hardships, yet they are wise and even if we think we may be defeating them, our elders know the score and will not fall for our trickery.
 They too have power coursing through their veins.
 I believe this government has to hear the elders, but no!
 Where am I going with these elders' concerns?

-In my constituency of Amittuq, my home community of Sanirajak has no elders facilities, although there is an elders facility in Igloolik.
-Now, Mr. Speaker, I want to say this to all Nunavummiut: your MLAs would work hard to represent not just our elders but generally the residents of Nunavut in debating job opportunities, providing teamwork and partnerships, in providing services for constituents, examples of what I say the government is paying lip service to especially when we review capital funds.
+In my constituency of Amittuq, my home community of Sanirajak has no elder care facilities, although there is an elder care facility in Igloolik.
+Now, Mr. Speaker, I want to say this to all Nunavummiut: your MLAs would work hard to represent not just our elders but generally the residents of Nunavut in debating job opportunities, providing teamwork and partnerships, in providing services for constituents, examples of what I say the government is paying lip service to, especially when we review capital funds.

-As my colleagues, the Member for Kugluktuk and the Member for Netsilik, have constantly said, it is only the larger decentralized communities benefitting from infrastructure projects being built, yet when smaller communities submit their own priorities, all we hear from this government is "wait, wait and wait some more."

-That is not how any government ought to operate, and if we wish to ensure that Nunavut is the best territory possible, equitable distribution is required.
+As my colleagues, the Member for Kugluktuk and the Member for Netsilik, have constantly said, it is only the larger decentralized communities benefiting from infrastructure projects being built, yet when smaller communities submit their own priorities, all we hear from this government is "Wait, wait, and wait some more."
+That is not how any government ought to operate.
+If we wish to ensure that Nunavut is the best territory possible, equitable distribution is required.

-Mr. Speaker, I am not finished my statement.
-I seek unanimous consent to conclude my statement.
+Mr. Speaker, I seek unanimous consent to conclude my statement.
 Thank you, Mr. Speaker.